Who Is Cat Stevens?

 Although Stevens was beginning to experience some success as a pop star, he longed to release some of his more seasoned tracks.
 Decca declined, insisting that Stevens had been positioned to appeal to a teen audience and should continue in this vein.
 The blow knocked Stevens into a depression, and the star self-medicated with alcohol.
 The stresses of his newfound work and his hard-partying lifestyle took an additional toll on his health, and by 1968 he was diagnosed with tuberculosis.
 A three-month stint in the hospital (and a lengthy convalescence) gave Stevens time to reflect on his chosen path and reevaluate his approach to life.

-Although Stevens had experienced success overseas, the American release of Tea for the Tillerman (1970) and the single "Wild World" made Stevens a true star in the U.S. The album went gold, and brought a renewed interest to his previous recordings, which enjoyed a similar spike in sales.
+Although Stevens had experienced success overseas, the American release of Tea for the Tillerman (1970) and the single "Wild World" made Stevens a true star in the United States.
+The album went gold, and brought a renewed interest to his previous recordings, which enjoyed a similar spike in sales.

 Stevens experienced unprecedented success with hits including "Moon Shadow," "Peace Train" and "Morning Has Broken," and even recorded tracks for the offbeat film Harold and Maude.
 His next album, Catch Bull at Four (1972), stayed at the top of the charts for three weeks, making it his most successful American release.
 After releasing a successful greatest hits compilation in 1975, he put out his tenth album, Izitso, which also went gold.